froukje/datamapu/content/posts/ml_concepts/bias_variance.md

 ## Variance

 *Variance* is a term from statistics, which measures the spread of a variable around its mean.
-In Machine Learning it describes the of change in the predictions, when a different subset is used for training.
+In Machine Learning it describes the of change in the predictions, when a different subset is used for training, or in other words the variability of the model's prediction.
 Mathematically the variance can be written as

 $$Variance = E[(\hat{Y} - E[\hat{Y}])^2],$$

 with $\hat{Y}$ the predictions produced by the Machine Learning model and $Y$ the true target values.

-* By the algorithm itself.
-If an inappropriate algorithm is chosen that is not able to capture the variance of the data.

 ### Possibilities to reduce the Variance

+A low variance is desirable.
+As for the bias, there is no recipe to achieve this.
+The following methods may help to reduce the variance.

+**Select a less complex model.**

 < IMAGE high low variance>